alexnitta/faunauth/README.md

 Optionally, you can also implement login with magic link by doing:

 10. Initiate a "magic link" flow with `sendConfirmationEmail`
-11. Finish a "magi link" flow with `loginWithMagicLink`
+11. Finish a "magic link" flow with `loginWithMagicLink`

 #### Example login code